jmandel/my-health-data/my-data/README.md

 # Why?

 Finding examples of real-world health record exports is hard.
-These files can serve as an example for developers who want to undesrtand files formats, variations in data representation and quality.
+These files can serve as an example for developers who want to undesrtand file formats, variations in data representation and quality.